720.378.8646

 THERAPY THAT WORKS

-When difficulties arise in life, it can be hard to navigate without support.
-Whether you are dealing with stress, trauma, grief, mental health, intrusive physical symptoms, or wanting to set boundaries or life goals, choosing to start therapy can be a great step towards finding your way.
-It is my hope that in our sessions we can create a therapeutic relationship founded on trust, acceptance, and respect.
+There are times in life when seeking support is the next important step in finding your way forward.
+When difficulties arise, it can be hard to navigate those circumstances alone.
+Whether you are dealing with stress, trauma (CPTSD and PTSD), relationship issues, grief, abuse, life transitions, religious trauma, intrusive physical symptoms, or wanting to set boundaries or life goals, choosing to start therapy can be an important part of facilitating healing and success in the achievement of your goals.
+An important objective in our work together is to create a therapeutic relationship founded on trust, acceptance, and respect.
 Once this has been established, clients can safely explore life experiences, beliefs, and fears that contribute to negative emotions and sensations that interfere with day-to-day functioning and life satisfaction.

-Using an integrative approach that blends research-based modalities, such as EMDR, with somatic techniques, parts work, attunement, embodiment, and self-compassion, I specialize in helping people identify and address the blocks that keep them feeling stuck and from achieving what they envision for their lives.
+Using an integrative approach that blends research-based modalities, such as EMDR, somatic therapy, IFS-informed parts work, attunement, embodiment, and self-compassion, as well as more traditional therapy techniques, I specialize in helping people identify and address the blocks that keep them feeling stuck and from achieving what they envision for their lives.
 By gently addressing the root causes that lead to the symptoms that constitute stress, anxiety, depression, and other unpleasant sensations, counseling can help clients create the changes that lead to a happier and healthier experience.
-As issues diminish, clients can go on to achieve their personal goals without the weight of unnecessary baggage that may have been tagging along.
+As blocks diminish and as clients feel more supported, they can move toward their personal goals without the weight of unnecessary baggage that may have been tagging along.

 If you think you might benefit from a therapy session, get in touch to learn more.
 I look forward to the possibility of journeying with you as you move toward embodying a self founded on worth, compassion, safety, and peace, with a greater ability to tolerate and overcome life's challenges.